-Have you ever put layer upon layer of body oil and rich body butters on your skin only to still have super dry skin?
+Have you ever put layer upon layer of body oil or rich body butters on your skin only to still have super dry skin?

-And over the past year, it was getting particularly bad.
+Over the past year, it was getting bad.

 My legs were flakey.
 My arms were scaly.
 It wasn’t looking good at all.